DutchCryptoDad/SecureFreqtradeServer/07 Create a SSL certificate for encrypted traffic.md

 ## Create strong key for negotiating the secure layer

 Before any connection is made, the RSA keys have to be exchanged.
-This section will create a strong session exchange before any traffic is send.
+This section will create a keyfile that is used in the negotiations to create a strong session before any traffic is send.
 See also [Forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).

 ```
 sudo openssl dhparam -out /etc/nginx/dhparam.pem 4096